Connect with us

 Michelle Williams, Fitch’s chief of staff, never answered their questions about abortion laws – including whether emergency contraception was legal.

-Williams said she had responded to the first part of the email that asked about a to the state's rape kits, which she considered “most relevant,” and then thought the conversation was finished.
+Williams said she had responded to the first part of the email that asked about a project to update the state’s rape kits, which she considered “most relevant,” and then thought the conversation was finished.

 The lack of response left the group of sexual assault nurse examiners concerned about potential legal consequences but determined to keep serving their patients.

-“I'm going to continue to the emergency contraception as long as we have it available and give the education and resources that I always have,” said Alizbeth Eaves, one of the state's few certified sexual assault nurse examiners and the trauma and SANE program manager at Ochsner Rush in Meridian.
-“But I am afraid that I'm going to be told, ‘That was against the law, and you're in big trouble for it.'”
+“I’m going to continue to provide the emergency contraception as long as we have it available and give the education and resources that I always have,” said Alizbeth Eaves, one of the state’s few certified sexual assault nurse examiners and the trauma and SANE program manager at Ochsner Rush in Meridian.
+“But I am afraid that I’m going to be told, ‘That was against the law, and you’re in big trouble for it.’”

 Through a records request, Mississippi Today obtained an email sent on July 18 by Shalotta Sharp, special projects coordinator at the Mississippi Coalition Against Sexual Assault, listing legal questions forensic nurses have about how the state’s new ban on abortion could affect their work.